ArgoCD SSO Integration SAML2.0

 Okta

-Similar to Keycloak, we set the same group names in Okta as in ArgoCD.
-For convenience, we set it to map all Okta groups, but in practice you should change it to the appropriate filter according to your Okta organizational policy.
+• As with Keycloak, we configured Okta with the same group names as ArgoCD.
+For convenience, we configured it to map all Okta groups, but in practice you should change it to the appropriate filter according to your Okta organizational policy.

 bonus

 Debugging ArgoCD SSO integration is difficult.
-The error logs are hard to understand, and the documentation is sometimes insufficient.
-As pointed out in many issues and discussions, when debugging SSO integration, please check the following in order.
+The error logs are confusing and the documentation is sometimes lacking.
+As pointed out in many issues and discussions, when debugging SSO integration, please check the following in order:

 References